quintans/eventsourcing/README.md

 ## Introduction

-The goal of this project is to implement an event store and how this event store could be used with the Event Sourcing + CQRS Architecture pattern.
+The goal of this project is to implement an event store and how this event store could be used with the Event Sourcing + CQRS Architecture.

 ### Event Bus